erikmueller/cond-flow/README.md

 ### Note

-As all predicates have to be evaluated before the right branch can be chosen, it can have a negative performance impact if you rely on heavy computations here.
-It's best have simple booleans and resort to `_.cond` for complex use cases.
+As all predicates have to be evaluated before the right branch can be chosen, it can have a negative performance impact if you rely on heavy computations.
+It's best to have simple booleans and resort to [Ramda's](https://ramdajs.com/docs/#cond) `cond` for complex use cases.

 ## Development